speechmatics/legacy-v1-python-example/README.md

 # speechmatics_python
 Example script (supported) to help you integrate with our API

-This code was developed and tested with Python 2.7.9
+This code was developed and tested with Python 2.7.12 and Python 3.5.2

 This is an example script for uploading audio files and saving the transcript in a .json file